Recession In The U.K. Is A Certain Risk, British Pound Dives

 He further asserted that while the U.K. economy slows down, unemployment could gradually rise from a low in 2022, to around 5% in 2024.

-“Its forecasts are based on market expectations that interest rates will rise as high as 2.5% in mid-2023 before falling back again.”7 Small-Cap Stocks that Present Long-Term Growth Opportunities
+“Its forecasts are based on market expectations that interest rates will rise as high as 2.5% in mid-2023 before falling back again.”7 Metaverse Stocks That May Go Out of This World

 .